Diabetes - type 2Type 2 diabetes; Maturity onset diabetes; Noninsulin-dependent diabetes

 In type 2 diabetes, the body is insulin resistant: it does not make or use insulin very well.
 In type 1 diabetes, the body does not make any insulin or does not produce enough of it.

-- During and immediately after a meal the process of digestion breaks down carbohydrates into sugar molecules (including glucose) and proteins into
+- During and immediately after a meal, the process of digestion breaks down carbohydrates into sugar molecules (including glucose) and proteins into amino acids.

 - Right after the meal, glucose and amino acids are absorbed directly into the bloodstream, and blood glucose levels rise sharply.

 - The rise in blood glucose levels signals important cells in the pancreas, called beta cells, to secrete insulin, which pours into the bloodstream.
 Within 10 minutes after a meal, insulin rises to its peak level.